hhoback/response-times-cahoots/README.md

 For more details, see the individual README files in the cleaning and analysis folders.

+## Requirements
+All components of this project use R and the notebooks were created using RStudio.
+Make sure you have a program that can run R installed on your computer with the most recentversion.

 ## File Structure
 Reference this file structure before running any notebooks to ensure everything is in the right place and runs correctly.
 ```